Child & Adolescent Psychiatry Consultation-Liaison Elective | NYU Langone Health

 Description

-The child and adolescent psychiatry consultation-liaison service is an integral part of the pediatric services at Bellevue Hospital and the NYU Medical Center.
-The in-patient component occurs on the pediatric wards.
-The outpatient component occurs within the pediatric out-patient clinics.
-This service receives over 500 referrals per year for evaluation of children, adolescents, and their families.
-The child and adolescent psychiatry consulta tion-liaison service performs evaluations, emphasizes short-term treatment interventions with patients and their families, and facilitates referrals for long-term treatment when needed.
-The clinical experience is enriched by weekly case conferences and didactic seminars.
+The child and adolescent psychiatry consultation-liaison service is an integral part of the pediatric services at Hassenfeld Children’s hospital and Bellevue Hospital.
+The child and adolescent psychiatry consultation-liaison service performs evaluations, emphasizes short-term treatment interventions with patients and their families, and facilitates referrals for long-term treatment when needed.
 The elective student will be exposed to a wide range of child psychopathology and will participate in the detailed diagnostic evaluation that each child or adolescent and his or her family receives.
 The student will gain an understanding of the treatment techniques used with children, adolescents, and their families through closely supervised opportunities to provide patient care, including individual and family therapy.
-This elective may be full time or half time in combination with selected pediatric outpatient clinic assignments.
+The clinical experience is enriched by weekly case conferences and didactic seminars.
+Students will join the PGY-2 didactics on Thursdays in Manhattan, and Psychiatric and Child and Adolescent Psychiatry Grand Rounds.

 Objectives of the Elective